andywiecko/SOLIDstate/Webpage/docs/example-program.md

 ```bash
 g++ GroundStateStudies.cpp -o GroundStateStudies.exe -O3 -larmadillo -lsolid
 ```

 **Caveat:** make sure that you have installed g++ in version at least 7.4.0

-Remember to always add a proper optimalisation option during runing the make file: option `-O3` is recommended.
+Remember to always add a proper optimization option during running the make file: option `-O3` is recommended.